How to write a Nursing Assessment Report Paper

 What should be included in the nursing assessment of a patient’s current symptoms?

-A nursing assessment of a patient’s current symptoms should include information about any pain they are experiencing, as well as any other symptoms they are reporting.
+A nursing assessment of a patient’s current symptoms should cover any reported pain and other symptoms.

 Who can perform a nursing assessment?